anushaprao/cse15l-lab-reports/LabReport3.md

         $$$50–$100
         $under $50
 ```
 I thought that this output was very interesting to me as I was looking to eliminate any lines containing the phrase "Las Vegas."
 As the word is split over two lines at the start of the file, the -v command does not eliminate it from the text, demonstrating how it only searches to see if the term is contained within the line.
+An instance where the -v command could be useful is if the user had a list of names, and they were looking to see all the names beside a known one.

-I found this command line option at https://www.cyberciti.biz/faq/howto-use-grep-command-in-linux-unix/.
+I found this command line option at (https://www.cyberciti.biz/faq/howto-use-grep-command-in-linux-unix/).